razorpay/blade/packages/blade/src/components/BottomSheet/_decisions/decisions.md

 There are two approaches to doing it:

-#### 1. We coupled the BottomSheet & SelectInput tightly and internally conditionally switch the components
+#### 1. We couple the BottomSheet & SelectInput tightly and internally conditionally switch the components

 Pros: